‘Yuri On Ice’ Season 2 Release Date Set For October? Yuri And Viktor Will Compete For The Gold

 — kiara (@kiarapdelima) December 28, 2016

 Furthermore, writer Mitsurou Kubo previously stated in January that she was yet to talk to the director regarding a sequel, which means that development was yet to start at that time.
-Even if production has started right now, an October 2017 premiere for Yuri on Ice Season 2 may prove to be a challenge for the writer and the whole studio, Inquisitr previously reported.
+Even if production had started, an October 2017 premiere for Yuri on Ice Season 2 might prove to be a challenge for the writer and the whole studio, as the Inquisitr previously reported.

-Nevertheless, if the everyone onboard wants to release Yuri on Ice Season 2 this year, they will find a way to do so.
+Nevertheless, if the everyone on board wants to release Yuri on Ice Season 2 this year, they will find a way to do so.
 Kubo-sensei did admit that she already has a lot of ideas for next season, so it will be up to the creative team to bring the continuation to Yuri and Viktor’s story to life.

 Yuri On Ice Season 2 Spoilers

-So, now fans are asking: what’s going to happen in Season 2?
+So, now fans are asking; what’s going to happen in Season 2?
 Although both the story and the characters’ relationships have reached their climax, there are still lots of areas that the next season could explore.

 Storywise, Yuri can showcase his skills again in the Grand Prix Final.
 The first season ended with a silver medal around his neck.
 We would have wanted a gold medal, but maybe gold is the goal for Yuri on Season 2, but this time with Viktor.